Mandeville, Jamaica

 Mandeville has a town square, parish church and clock tower, and many large, elegant early nineteenth-century houses line the winding streets in the town centre.

 In the suburbs of the town many large houses have been built by returning residents from North America and the United Kingdom on an ad hoc basis.
-Developers have complemented these with large housing developments, some of which are constructed as gated communities.
 Prominent suburbs and surrounding areas include Ingleside, Battersea, Knockpatrick, Clover, Waltham, Bloomfield, Caledonia Meadows, Brumalia, Newport, Spur Tree, Kingsland, French Park, Swabys Hope, Lincoln, Greenvale and Marshalls Pen.

 Mandeville is a major commercial centre, and is the location of Northern Caribbean University (formerly West Indies College), a Seventh-day Adventist institution of higher learning.

 The mayor of Mandeville in 2012 was Brenda Ramsay.